 Students are central to the process of assessment and so the criterion on which they are assessed is shared with them, understood by them and forms the basis of future target setting for pieces of work.

-Assessments are scheduled to support accurate, termly progress checks/reviews that reflect the overall performance of a student in each subject area and which in turn informs data captures, except in the case of data entry 1.
+Assessments are scheduled to support accurate, termly progress checks/reviews that reflect the overall performance of a student in each subject area and which in turn informs data captures.

 With the advent of Linear GCSEs, the former pattern of modular assessment is now obsolete and therefore students and parents can expect there to be increasingly more ‘subject and keyword or key concept tests’ so that students are preparing for a pattern of assessment that will require them to retain much more knowledge and information for their final examinations in the summer of year 11.